 The same credential can have different LoAs depending on the viewpoint.

-Eg: from the viewpoint of VA, something like Google credentials are only LoA1; however from the viewpoint of the consumer using Google credentials with 2-factor authentication enabled is at least LoA2 or higher.
+E.g.: from the viewpoint of VA, something like Google credentials are only LoA1; however from the viewpoint of the consumer using Google credentials with 2-factor authentication enabled is at least LoA2 or higher.
 Increased trust in the credential from the viewpoint of the consumer that the consumer is the only one who can authenticate to anything using that credential.

 Identified Gaps in the existing document that need to be addressed: